For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 You'll find the same type of fraud in virtually every government program that hands out money to people.

-Now you would think the people in Washington would understand this, but on Good Morning America Today, Charlie Gibson was talking to Chris Shays, uh, Republican in name only from Connecticut.
+Now, you would think the people in Washington would understand this, but on Good Morning America Today, Charlie Gibson was talking to Chris Shays, Republican in name only, from Connecticut.

-There's now another report out talking about millions of dollars wasted after the storm, money being given away, really helter-skelter to people in those two thousand dollar debit cards, money wasted for take tattoos for bail bondsmen, sex toys, I mean you name it.
+There's now another report out talking about millions of dollars wasted after the storm, money being given away, really helter-skelter to people in those $2,000 debit cards, money wasted for take-tat-toos, for bail bondsmen, sex toys.

 Obviously, lots of surprises.

-He wanted New Orleans to become a red state, get all those Democrat voters out of there.
+He wanted New Orleans to become a red state, get all his Democrat voters out of there.

 Just send the money down there.